Kawaha Point Suburb: Discover Rotorua’s Scenic Lakeside Gem

-- Kawaha Point is located on the western shore of Lake Rotorua, offering picturesque lakeside views and recreational opportunities.
+• Kawaha Point is positioned on the western shore of Lake Rotorua, providing breathtaking lakeside views and ample recreational opportunities.

 Location and Geography

-Kawaha Point is nestled in the Bay of Plenty Region on New Zealand's North Island, just a short drive from Rotorua's city center.
+Kawaha Point is located in the Bay of Plenty Region on New Zealand’s North Island, just a short drive from Rotorua’s bustling city center.
+This picturesque suburb rests on the western edge of Lake Rotorua, offering elevated viewpoints and a calming environment.
+Its volcanic soil nurtures lush vegetation, creating an inviting space for outdoor lovers.

 Historical Significance